rahul-rakshit/unofficial-makers-linux-guide/README.md

 I'm assuming you're familiar with Homebrew and that you've installed things with it on macOS.
 I recommend using the following two package managers for Ubuntu:

 * `apt`: The default package manager.
-While `apt` only searches the official Ubuntu repositories by default, you may add repositories other third-party repositories called PPAs.
+While `apt` only searches the official Ubuntu repositories by default, you may add repositories other third-party repositories called [PPA](https://www.makeuseof.com/tag/ubuntu-ppa-technology-explained/)s.
 * `snap`: The package manager made by Canonical (the company behind Ubuntu) that ships packages with all their dependencies.
 This is your package manager of choice for commercial apps like Slack or Skype.

-There is a fork of Homebrew for Linux called Linuxbrew in case you're interested.
-I think it's rather unnecessary because the Ubuntu package manager is better than brew.
+There is a fork of Homebrew for Linux called [Linuxbrew](http://linuxbrew.sh/) in case you're interested.
+I think it's rather unnecessary because the Ubuntu package manager is better (better system support and binary packages) than brew.

-The reason it's highly recommended to install software using these package managers is that you automatically install the necessary dependencies and can update all apps at once rather than one at a time.
-That means that you don't need an app to run auto-updates and bother you with notifications.
-You should, however, occasionally run updates on your computer.
+The reason it's highly recommended to install software using these package managers is because they provide

+* good dependency management
+* you can update all apps with one command at your leisure rather than being bothered by notifications from each app
+* uninstalling apps is a breeze

 The update command for `apt` is `sudo apt update && sudo apt upgrade` and the one for `snap` is `sudo snap refresh`.

 <img src="updating.gif" width="400" />